beast-dev/doc/tutorials/bat_rabies_discrete_diffusion/batrabies_discrete_diffusion_tutorial.md

 #### Specifying the trait information

 The next thing to do is to click on the `Traits` tab at the top of the main window.
 A trait can be any characteristic that is inherent to the specific taxon, for example, geographical location or host species.
-This step will assign a specific host and geographical location to each taxa.
-To associate the sequences with the these traits, we need to add a new trait under the `Traits` tab (click `Add trait`).
+This step will assign a specific host and geographical location to each taxa based on the trait specification for each sequence in the batRABV\_hostLocation.txt file, which [downloaded from here](files/batRABV_hostLocation.txt).
+To associate the sequences with the traits, we need to add a new trait under the `Traits` tab (click `Add trait`).
 This will open a new window to Create or Import Trait(s):

 {% include image.html file="07_importTrait.png" prefix="tutorials/bat_rabies_discrete_diffusion/" caption="" %}

 Select `Import trait(s) from a mapping file` (the format of such a file can be shown).
-Browse to and load the batRABV\_hostLocation.txt tab-delimited file which contains the discrete host and location for each sequence.
+Browse to and load the batRABV\_hostLocation.txt tab-delimited file.
 Note that the host species is specified using a two-character abbreviation (e.g. Ef for Eptesicus fuscus, three characters for Lbl) as shown for this snippet of the file:

 	traits	host	state
 	AZ4030_2005.5	Ap	Arizona